mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 ```bash
 taskset -p PID
 ```
 Note that the output of the command above is the CPU affnity mask of the processs, which is described as a hexadecimal number, and should be interpreted as a binary number.
-For instance if the output is (1=) 0x1 = 01b.
-Thereforce, the process is bound to CPU 0.
+For instance if the output is (1=) 0x1 = 01b, the process is bound to CPU 0.
 ___
 **Note:** We can check whether the isolated CPU is running in tickless mode by looking at the number of `Local timer interrupts` that it handles.
 Either that figure should not increase at all (ideal) or it should increase by 1 per second ([turns out achieving the ideal rate of zero is not trivial](https://lwn.net/Articles/659490/)) .
 To list the total number of interrupts handled by each CPU,
 ```bash